ID-VerNe/video-concatenation-tool-for-wodzudio/README.md

 ## Features

-- Concatenate video pieces: If you have front and end video clips, you can set the `concatenate_flag` to `True` and provide the correct paths to the front and end video clips.
-The tool will concatenate the video pieces together.
-- Process individual video pieces: If you don't have front and end video clips, you can set the `concatenate_flag` to `False`.
-The tool will process each video piece individually and create a processed video for each piece.
+- **Splitting and Concatenation**: The tool can split a video into smaller pieces based on a specified duration.
+These pieces can be optionally concatenated with front and end video clips.
+The `concatenate_flag` and `concatenate_param` control the concatenation behavior.
+If `concatenate_flag` is set to `True`, `concatenate_param` can have three possible values:
+  - 1: Only the split piece is output.
+  - 2: The split piece and the end clip are output.
+  - 3: The front clip, the split piece, and the end clip are output.
-- Set height and width: Make sure the height and width of the processed video match the front and end video clips.
-If you don't have front and end video clips, set the height and width to match the target video.
+- **Video Resizing**: The tool allows you to set the height and width of the processed video.
+This is particularly useful when the front and end clips have different dimensions from the main video.
-- Adjust frame rate: You can set the frame rate of the processed video to any value, but it is recommended to set it to 25.
+- **Frame Rate Adjustment**: You can set the frame rate of the processed video to any value.
 If you have front and end video clips, make sure the frame rate matches those clips.
-- Duration of video pieces: The duration of each video piece can be set to any value, but it is recommended to set it to 300 seconds.
+- **Fade-In and Fade-Out**: Each video piece can be set to fade in and out over a specified duration.
-- FFmpeg codec: You can choose the FFmpeg codec based on your hardware.
-Set the `ffmpeg_codec` to one of the following options:
+- **Codec Selection**: The tool supports multiple FFmpeg codecs, including hardware-accelerated codecs for NVIDIA, Intel, and AMD.
+You can choose the codec that best suits your hardware and quality requirements.
-  - "nvenc" for NVIDIA hardware acceleration
-  - "h264_qsv" for Intel Quick Sync Video hardware acceleration
-  - "h264_amf" for AMD hardware acceleration
-  - "libx264" for CPU-only processing.

 ## Usage

-1. Set the desired values for the variables in the code.
+1. Set the desired values for the variables in the code or in the `config.ini` file.
 2. Run the script to process the videos.
 3. The output folder will be created if it doesn't exist.
-4. The processed video pieces will be saved in the output folder as MP4 files with the H.264 codec.
+4. The processed video pieces will be saved in the output folder as MP4 files with the selected codec.
-5. If you have front and end video clips, the processed video pieces will be named as `output_1.mp4`, `output_2.mp4`, `output_3.mp4`, etc.

 ## Installation